 "Our biggest challenge as a charity is being here long term for people with HIV who, with advances in treatment, can expect to lead long and fulfilling lives.
-Spending our funding wisely - getting the best value to deliver what the people we support need - is of utmost importance to us, and we're satisfied that our move to St Mark's Studio's has they were ready to make their move.
+Spending our funding wisely - getting the best value to deliver what the people we support need - is of utmost importance to us, and we're they were ready to make their move.